A blended family is one where both spouses have children from a previous marriage.

 These situations can be a cause of increased tension in a blended family.

-Children have a hard time coming to term with their feelings for their stepparent.
+Children have a hard time coming to terms with their feelings for their stepparent.

 Sibling rivalry takes on a whole new meaning in a blended family.